Clash Royale Evolution Cards Tier List Quick Summary:

 - D-Tier: Cards heavily reliant on meta sways and not returning to it anytime soon

 As you can see, lower-tier cards are usually the cards that rely on the meta too much.
 Cards like these are often nerfed or buffed because they are poorly balanced.
-Now that we cleared that up, let’s move on to our ranking.
+Now that I cleared that up, let’s move on to our ranking.

 Clash Royale Evo Cards Tier Ranking